JKirchartz/jkirchartz.github.com/_drafts/unpublished-the_internet_breeds_extremism.md

 tags: article
 ---

-the internet breeds extremism.
+The internet breeds extremism.
 It's the perfect place for it.
 You sit safely in your home, away from prying eyes, alone with every other person secreted away and trawling the internet.
 There's nobody to stop you from learning about what you want to know, except for your own limitations (or some